bowl of dark chocolate which is one of the foods to avoid when having insomnia

 We’ve talked about the foods to avoid when having insomnia, so let’s look at some alternatives for when you get the late-night munchies.

-To avoid getting hungry at bedtime, experts recommend eating regular nutritious meals during the day.
-They also say to keep healthy snacks on hand.
+Experts recommend eating regular nutritious meals during the day and keeping healthy snacks on hand.

 Melatonin-rich snacks